-The main equity investments are Nordrheinische Erdgastransportleitungsgesellschaft mbH & Co.
-KG ("NETG"), Dortmund, amounting to $\in 22.3$ million (previous year: $\in 19.9$ million), and PLEdoc GmbH ("PLEdoc"), Essen, amounting to $\in 4.2$ million (previous year: $\in 4.2$ million).
+The main equity investments are Nordrheinische Erdgastransport-leitungsgesellschaft mbH & Co.
+KG ("NETG"), Dortmund, amounting to € 35.5 million (previous year: € 22.3 million), PLEdoc GmbH ("PLEdoc"), Essen, amounting to € 4.2 million (previous year: € 4.2 million) and the newly established Vier Gas Participations GmbH, Essen, amounting to € 3.5 million.

-As in the previous year, no impairment losses on financial assets were recorded in 2019.
+As in the previous year, no impairment losses on financial assets were recorded in 2020.